tellor-io/telliot-feeds/docs/usage.md

 ## Reporter Lock

-TellorX reporters on Ethereum must wait 12 hours between each data sumbission.
-The reporter lock for TellorFlex on Polygon is variable.
-It depends on how many stakes an account has.
-Specifically:
+The amount of times a reporter can submit data to a Tellor oracles is determined by the number of stakes per 12 hours.:

 ```
 reporter_lock = 12 hours / number_of_stakes
 ```

-So if you have 120 TRB staked, you can report every hour.
+So if the current min stake amount is 10 TRB, and you have 120 TRB staked, you can report every hour.
+But if the min stake abount is updated to 20 TRB, you can only report every two hours.